Where everything's made with love

 How To Make Monte Cristo Pinwheel Appetizers

 First, a few tips on using puff pastry.
 You can thaw puff pastry in the fridge.
-Remove the outer wrap and place each sheet on a plate, then cover it with plastic wrap and defrost in the refrigerator for about 4 hours.
-Once puff pastry is thawed, work quickly while it’s still cold.
-Your hands should be as cool as possible when handling the pastry dough.
+Remove the outer wrap, then place each sheet on a plate, cover it with plastic wrap, and refrigerate for about 4 hours to defrost.

 Once your puff pastry is nice and square, spread a thin layer of Dijon mustard over the whole surface.